andyhasit/redrunner/README.md

 * Study the unit tests [here](https://github.com/andyhasit/redrunner/tree/packages/redrunner/tests)
 * Read the overview given in this section...

-### Basics
+### 4.1 Basics

-RedRunner is used in a similar way to React and VueJs - you create your app from components (called Views) which each control their own section of the DOM.
+RedRunner is used in a similar way to React and Vue: you create your app from components (called Views) which each control their own section of the DOM.
 Aside from a basic HTML skeleton with anchor points on which to mount views, everything else is done in pure JavaScript modules.

-Here is what the `<body>` tag of the demo's only .html file looks like:
+Here is what the `<body>` tag of the demo's only html file looks like:

 ```html
 <body>